-- \ Certain shares in the subsidiaries are registered in the names of nominees on the behalf of the Parent Company and there are letters of renunciation in favour of the Group confirming that it is ultimate beneficiary of the remaining equity interest.
-Therefore, the effective holding of the Group in these subsidiaries is 100%. - # On 1 October 2022, Integrated Equipment Company W.L.L ("IEE") was incorporated in the State of Qatar with a share capital of QAR 100,000. - \\\ During the current year, the Parent Company has liquidated subsidiaries with a total carrying value of KD 223,934 resulting in loss of KD 62,351 (included in administrative expenses).
-On liquidation of foreign operations, the cumulative exchange differences relating the foreign controlled entity amounting to KD 13,117 is reclassified to profit or loss.
+- \ Certain shares in the subsidiary are registered in the names of nominees on the behalf of the Parent Company and there are letters of renunciation in favour of the Group confirming that it is ultimate beneficiary of the remaining equity interest.
+Therefore, the effective holding of the Group in the subsidiary is 100%. - On 2 March 2023, Integrated Logistics Company S.P.C ("ILC KSA") was incorporated in the Kingdom of Saudi Arabia # with a share capital of SAR 5,000,000.
+The subsidiary has not commenced its commercial operations as at the reporting date.

-2 BASIS OF PREPARATION AND SIGNIFICANT ACCOUNTING POLICIES
+2 BASIS OF PREPARATION AND MATERIAL ACCOUNTING POLICIES